Stoneville Road, Liverpool, Merseyside, L13 6QDTel: 0151 228 1138

 The Doctors at Stoneycroft are very grateful to all our patients who allow the junior doctors to see them.
 If, however, for any reason you are not happy to be assessed by a doctor in training, please let the receptionist or supervising doctor know.
 This will not affect your care at the practice in anyway.
 Thank you for your help and support in anticipation!
 Our doctors in training are very grateful to you.

-Sister Phillips and Sister Potter are available by appointment.
+Sister Phillips and Sister Towolawi are available by appointment.
 They can help you with chronic disease management, injections, travel vaccinations, child immunisations, general advice, minor illnesses, routine check ups and cervical smears.
 The Practice nurses can also give you advice on diet, smoking cessation and ‘safe’ limits for alcohol.

 Healthcare assistants support our practice nurse and doctors by providing chronic disease management review and monitoring including blood pressure check, diabetes checks, general health review and advice.